python-cffi/cffi/doc/source/index.rst

 platform as well as on Win32.
 There are some Windows-specific issues left.

 It currently supports CPython 2.x.
+Support for CPython 3.x should not be too hard.
 Support for PyPy is coming soon.
-Support for CPython 3.x should not be too hard.
+(In fact, the authors of CFFI are also on the PyPy team; we plan to make it the first (and fastest) choice for PyPy.)

 Requirements: